Do not print the syllabus! The information will change regularly, and it will be kept up to date here!

 We will automatically drop your lowest discussion grade, no late or make-up discussions will be allowed.

-You are highly encouraged to come in to Zoom-based office hours to ask content questions, ask for clarifications about assignments, to ask for more information on a subject that interests you, or to get help on homeworks.
+You are highly encouraged to come in to office hours to ask content questions, ask for clarifications about assignments, to ask for more information on a subject that interests you, or to get help on homeworks.
 Helping you learn this material is quite literally our job, so having students in office hours is no inconvenience.

 Do not email us course content or homework questions!
 If you have a question about course material, post it on Canvas, such that everybody can benefit from the answers (because chances are, they’re struggling in the same places).
 Adminstrative questions (or questions you’d like to discuss in private) should still be sent to the instructor via email.